bpda-research-division/neighborhood-change/ABOUT.md

 # For maintainers
-This document provides an overview of how the Neighborhood Change Explorer app works, plus step-by-step instructions on:
+This document provides a more detailed overview of how the Neighborhood Change Explorer app works, aimed at providing enough information for people with basic R programming experience to:
-* how to create your own version of the app
+* create their own version of the Neighborhood Change Explorer
-* how to update the underlying data for an existing app
+* update the underlying data for an existing instance of the Neighborhood Change Explorer

 For instructions on how to set up your R development environment in order to run an instance of the Neighborhood Change Explorer locally, see the [contribution guidelines](CONTRIBUTING.md).